 Benefits of Renting

-- Debt Free – Although technically a fiscal benefit in favor of renting, one cannot overlook the debt associated with home purchases in this discussion.
-Renters live debt free for their housing decision, while home buyers find themselves tied to a mortgage for anywhere from 15-40 years.
+Although technically a fiscal benefit in favor of renting, one cannot overlook the debt associated with home purchases in this discussion.
+Renters live debt-free for their housing decision, while home buyers find themselves tied to a mortgage for anywhere from 15-40 years.
 With roughly 70% of college students graduating with some sort of student loan debt already, the idea of taking on more loans in order to buy a home can be unappealing.

-- Convenience – With the resurgence of cities as centers of economic energy and vitality, there are more affordable options for renters who want to live in urban areas.
-Renters can enjoy the convenience of living close to shops, restaurants, and offices, while home-buyers may have to look at the suburbs for similar priced house payments.
+With the resurgence of cities as centers of economic energy and vitality, there are more affordable options for renters who want to live in urban areas.
+Renters can enjoy the convenience of living close to shops, restaurants, and offices, while home-buyers may have to look at the suburbs for similarly priced house payments.

 While there are many advantages to renting, owning a home comes with its own perks as well.
 The decision ultimately comes down to your financial situation, personal presences and which benefits you find most important.